 Imported Food Product Market in China

-According to the estimation from Association of Food product Industries, China’s imported food product market will keep a surprising increase from 2005 to 2015.
+According to the estimation from the Association of Food product Industries, China’s imported food product market will keep a surprising increase from 2005 to 2015.
 The fast increase will help China be the biggest importer of food products in the world by 2018.
 The market value will total at 480 billion RMB by that time.
 The report from National Bureau of Statistics of China also shows that the new generations born in China, especially those after family control policy will not only accept more foreign culture but also pay more for imported food products.
 (Source: National Bureau of Statistics of China)

 Data from companies also presents a promising future of China imported food product market.
 So how to advertise your brand in this market?

 The annual growth of both China candy market and biscuit market in 2011 has reached 22%;